How to build an online cloud kitchen platform like Kitopi?

 Unlike generally assumed, licenses are an important part of the cloud kitchen ecosystem.
 Since the customers cannot personally visit the outlet to see the food safety, hygiene, etc., it helps to get certifications and licenses, which give confidence in your food quality.

-The equipment you use will depend entirely on the food you want to prepare.
-The more complex and wide you keep the menu, the more extensive the list of equipment will be.
-To start off, you can only invest in a fridge, stove, oven, counters, and cooking utensils.
+Your equipment will depend entirely on the food you want to prepare.
+The more complex and wide you keep the menu, the more extensive the equipment list will be.
+To start, you can only invest in a fridge, stove, oven, counters, and cooking utensils.

 The next part you will have to consider is the packaging.
-This, you will have to pay a key attention to as irrespective of how good the food is, bad packaging can ruin the customer experience.
+You will have to pay key attention to this, as irrespective of how good the food is, bad packaging can ruin the customer experience.

 Get service assistance

-A POS system that would gather orders from multiple aggregators is possibly the biggest restaurant feature needed for a cloud kitchen.
-The integrated POS system would take in orders from multiple sources while maintaining real-time records.
-This way, you will be able to analyze which platform is working best for your business and eventually how to take that traffic to your own software.
+A POS system gathering orders from multiple aggregators is possibly the biggest restaurant feature needed for a cloud kitchen.
+The integrated POS system would take orders from various sources while maintaining real-time records.
+This way, you can analyze which platform works best for your business and how to take that traffic to your software.

-This doesn’t just make operation smooth but also helps identify delays and loopholes in the process.
+This doesn’t just make operations smooth but also helps identify delays and loopholes in the process.

 When it comes to food delivery in a cloud kitchen, you have two options: either take control of the delivery in-house or partner with a third-party aggregator.
 While the former makes the delivery convenient, it comes with management and hiring cost complexity.
 In case of the latter, you can easily assign orders to the nearby delivery person by using a food delivery system.